scalawithcats/scala-with-cats/src/pages/monads/writer.md

 Writer(Vector(
   "It was the best of times",
   "It was the worst of times"
-), 123)
+), 1859)
 ```

 We've used a `Vector` as the log in this example
 as it is a sequence structure with an efficient append operation.

-Notice that the type of the writer reported on the console
+Notice that the type reported on the console
 is actually `WriterT[Id, Vector[String], Int]`
 instead of `Writer[Vector[String], Int]` as we might expect.
 In the spirit of code reuse,
 Cats implements `Writer` in terms of another type, `WriterT`.
-`WriterT` is an example of a new concept called a "monad tranformer",
+`WriterT` is an example of a new concept called a *monad tranformer*,
 which we will cover in the next chapter.

 Let's try to ignore this detail for now.